rhochmayr/lp-online-nodes/README.md

 - **Single compose file**: Everything in one place
 - **Optional services**: Tunnel only runs when needed
 - **Environment-driven**: Control via `.env` file
-- **No file juggling**: No need for multiple compose files
-- **Auto-detection**: Helper script automatically enables tunnel when token is present

 ## Support